leenasalman/ColdBanana/README.md

-# ColdBanana
+# Chilled Grape

-This project is a technical assessment from Envited for their Frontend Developer position.
+This project is a technical assessment from Cold Banana for their Frontend Developer position.
 The project is a web page of a location listing template on [Figma](https://www.figma.com/).
 It requires data to be fetched from an [API endpoint](https://my-json-server.typicode.com/TomSearle/cb-devtest-api/locations) and display the data.

 ## Tech Stack